rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 attack opportunity by comparing the encrypted messages.
 An attacker can make guesses at one cipher-text, then apply that portion of the key to other texts to see if his guess is correct.
-Once any portion of the key is known for certain, it can be used to decrypt its corresponding portion of all cipher-texts utilizing it.
+Once any portion of the key is known for certain, it can be used to decrypt the corresponding portion of all cipher-texts utilizing it.
 This often lets the attacker make educated guesses about adjacent portions of the key until the entire key is known.